tugend/github.tugend.io/pages/_posts/2020-03-16-a-look-at-ballerina.io.md

 ---
 title: A look at the Ballerina language
-category: languages
+category: Other
-tags: language structure
+tags: programming-languages ballerina
 ---

 ![ballerina.io](/assets/ballerina-io.jpg "ballerina.io")